oneandoneis2/learn_java/docs/notes.md

 Static variables are always initialized before an instance can be created and before a static method can be run.

 Setting a static variable to "final" is the closest thing to a const in java: public static final double PI = 3.141592653589793; Final can also be used to stop a normal variable being redefined; stop a method being over-ridden; and define a class that can't be extended (no subclasses)

+Function/method declarations:
+public|private [static] <return value> name([params]) [throws <exception name>] {<body>}

+If a method throws an exception, it has to declare it via "throws".
+If you call that method, you have to wrap it in a try/catch or the compiler will fail.

+public static void foo() throws Bar { do_thing(); throw new Bar() }
+try { foo() }
+catch (Bar ex) { // Handle the Bar Exception object stored in the ex variable }
+finally { // Do stuff you have to do it either case }

+Even if the try or catch block has a return, finally will still run - it *cannot* be bypassed.

+A method can declare multiple exceptions it can throw, and they all have to be handled with their own catch block.

+A method can declare multiple exceptions it can throw, and they all have to be handled with their own catch block.
+However, polymorphism applies: You can declare a superclass & it'll deal with all subclasses. e.g. a method that throws a `Dog` exception can be handled by a `catch Animal`; a method that can throw either a `Dog` or a `Cat` exception can declare `throws Animal` if it really wants. etc etc. Catch blocks must be declared from most to least specific.

+You can also pass exception handling up the chain by ducking it - declare it in your method just like the method that throws the exception, and it's considered "handled" by the compiler.
+The method that calls your method will have to handle it - so long as you don't go all the way back up to main() it's all good.